Kazakhstan activists recall path from protest to bloodshed | Law-Order

 Ruzakhnunov told a Kyrgyz broadcaster that while in jail, his cellmates said the quickest way to get released was to confess to a false story, so that's what he did.

-Alzhanov, the analyst, noted that Kazakh state broadcasters amplified the government's message by repeatedly airing videos of the turmoil.
+Alzhanov, the analyst, noted that Kazakh state broadcasters amplified the government's message by repeatedly airing video of the turmoil.

 ''They continued broadcasting the visuals, so the government was interested in communicating them to a broad audience,'' he said, adding that the state of emergency that was declared provided a pretext to suppress the demonstrations with force.